Gravitational Bound State Perturbations Inside Black Holes and Isospectrality: Numerical Results and Implications

 Following the logic of \cite{Hod:1998vk, Maggiore:2007nq}, one can use Bohr's correspondence principle for the transition between two states of $n, n' \gg1$ to obtain a semi-classical expression for Bekenstein's BH area quantization \cite{Bekenstein:1974jk}.
 For this prescription to be applicable, the spectrum should depend only on the BH intrinsic properties and not on the properties of the fields under consideration.
 Indeed, the bound states in the interior of BHs satisfy this universal property in which, independent of $s$, $(2 G M)\, \omega_I (n) \rightarrow (\ell-n)-1 $ for $n\rightarrow \infty$ (here we have restored the scaling $2 G M$).
 Now consider the transition from the most excited state $n=\ell-2$ to the second most excited state $n'= \ell-3$.
 This yields $( 2 G M) \Delta \omega = 1$, inducing a change in the mass of BH, $\Delta M= \hbar \Delta \omega= \hbar ( 2 G M)^{-1}$.
 On the other hand, from the BH area formula $A= 16 \pi G^2 M^2$ we have $\Delta A= 32 \pi G^2 M \Delta M$.
 Using our predictions for $\Delta M$, this yields the BH area quantization, \ba \Delta A= 32 \pi G^2 M \Delta M= 16 \pi l_{\mathrm{Pl}}^2 \, , \quad \quad (l_{\mathrm{Pl}}^2 \equiv \hbar G) \, . \ea In comparison, Maggiore \cite{Maggiore:2007nq} has used the transition between highly excited states of QNMs in the exterior region and obtained $\Delta A = 8 \pi l_{\mathrm{Pl}}^2$.
 Indeed, parameterizing the BH area quantization via $\Delta A = \alpha l_{\mathrm{Pl}}^2$, there are various estimations for the numerical factor $\alpha$ ranging from $4 \ln 2$ to $32 \pi$ \cite{Bekenstein:1974jk, Bekenstein:1995ju, Mukhanov:1986me, Hod:1998vk, Maggiore:2007nq, Coates:2021dlg} while our prediction is $\alpha= 16 \pi$.

 Finally, it is helpful to examine the similarities and differences of our bound states with QNMs in the exterior region.
-In both cases, the isospectrality is valid and the polar perturbations have the additional ASM excitations.
-However, a key difference is that for a given value of $\ell$ the number of bound states in the interior of the BH is finite but the number of QNMs is infinite.
+In both cases, the isospectrality is valid, and the polar perturbations have the additional ASM excitations.
+However, a key difference is that for a given value of $\ell$, the number of bound states in the interior of the BH is finite, but the number of QNMs is infinite.
 This is due to differences between the asymptotic shapes of the corresponding effective potentials in the interior and exterior regions.
 More specifically, $V^-_{\mathrm{eff}}$ can be approximated by the Coulomb potential in far regions \cite{Liu:1996cxr}.
-However, near the horizon in the interior $(r_* \rightarrow -\infty)$ it falls off exponentially like $e^{r_*}$ \cite{Firouzjahi:2018drr} (see Appendix \ref{numeric-ap}).
-Another difference is that ASM in our analysis is the ground state ($n=0$), while in the spectrum of QNMs the ASM is far from the ground state.
-For example, for $\ell=2, 3$, ASM corresponds to $n=9$ and $n= 41$ in QNMs spectrum respectively \cite{Leaver:1985ax}.
+However, near the horizon in the interior $(r_* \rightarrow -\infty)$ it falls off exponentially like $e^{r_*}$ \cite{Firouzjahi:2018drr} (see Appendix \ref{numeric-ap}).It is understood in the literature that the potentials with exponential fall off have a finite countable spectrum.
+This is similar to the Morse potential in which the potential falls off exponentially and the number of bound states is finite, see~\cite{Bargmann} and \cite{Gangopadhyaya:2017wpf}.
+More specifically, the finiteness of the number of bound states originates from the asymptotic form of the potential for $r_* \rightarrow -\infty$ wherein the domain of potential is a semi-infinite interval.
+The Bargmann limit \cite{Bargmann} gives the following upper value for the number of bound states ($N_\ell$) for the central potential $V(r)$,

+see also the Schwinger analysis \cite{Schwinger}.
+One can extend the Bargmann-Schwinger analysis for the RW potential in the Schwarzschild BH, demonstrating the finiteness of the number of bound states for the interior region.